Marijuana is legal for adults and is taxed and regulated similarly to alcohol; state also has a medical marijuana law

-Retail cannabis sales exceed $785 million; commission enacts plan to issue delivery licenses to social equity and economic opportunity applicants
+Retail cannabis sales exceed $1 billion; commission begins issuing delivery licenses to social equity and economic opportunity applicants

 On November 8, 2016, Bay State voters approved Question 4, the historic MPP-supported ballot initiative that ended cannabis prohibition for adults 21 and older.
 As a result, cannabis became legal for adults to grow and possess in Massachusetts on December 15, 2016.

-The state’s first-of-its-kind social equity program finally took a big step forward in 2020, after some frustrating initial delays, when the Cannabis Control Commission announced that it is reserving all delivery licenses for social equity and economic opportunity applicants for the first three years.
+The state’s first-of-its-kind social equity program finally took a big step forward in 2020, after some frustrating initial delays, when the Cannabis Control Commission announced that it would reserve all delivery licenses for social equity and economic opportunity applicants for the first three years.
+The first deliveries began in June 2021.

 Unfortunately, in response to the COVID-19 pandemic, on March 23, 2020, Gov. Baker ordered adult-use cannabis businesses to shut down.
 This unpopular order lasted two months before it was announced that stores would be allowed to reopen for curbside delivery beginning on May 25.